-- Practice in front of a mirror.
+- Practice and prepare yourself in front of a mirror.

 Though it may seem silly, it is an excellent idea to practice for your interview in front of a mirror and talk out loud as if you are in a job interview.
 By visually observing your posture and mannerisms, you will be able to recognize and correct anything that may seem out of place or unprofessional.
 You will get a true sense of what you look like to the interviewer.
 Once you have perfected the physical aspects of your interview technique, you will feel more confident in yourself when speaking with the principal or superintendent.

 - Practice with a friend or interview coach.
 (We provide this service, too.)

 Rehearsing with a friend is like practicing in front of the mirror, but with an added bonus of someone you trust giving you an honest critique of how you look and sound.
 Have your friend ask you a list of potential questions and pretend you are actually in the interview — act and speak as though you are addressing a principal or superintendent.
 Take your friend's constructive criticism seriously and do what you can to remedy anything seen as negative or unprofessional.
 A little practice goes a long way!

 - Be prepared by bringing your portfolio to the interview.